Amarillo Domestic Violence Defense Lawyer

 Although significant others and family members love and care about one another, there are some occasions when disagreements occur.
 When an argument becomes a physical altercation, the aftermath often consists of immediate regret and requests for forgiveness.
 Unfortunately, if law enforcement officials get involved, one of the parties may end up in custody, even if the other party doesn’t want to seek criminal charges.

-While our firm’s goal is to have your case thrown out altogether, we can also help you obtain other alternatives that do not include a jail or prison sentence (i.e. deferred adjudication or community supervision).
-We will explore all avenues to help you get your life back on track.
+While my firm’s goal is to have your case thrown out altogether, I can also help you obtain other alternatives that do not include a jail or prison sentence (i.e. deferred adjudication or community supervision).
+I will explore all avenues to help you get your life back on track.

 Do not hesitate to call (806) 424-4108 to discuss your case.